Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Maneuverability Analysis and Design of the Learning-based Controller with the Matsuoka CPG Network

-Equations \eqref{eq:kf_property} and \eqref{eq:amplitude} show that the frequency and amplitude of the Matsuoka \ac{cpg} system are \emph{ independently} influenced by the frequency ratio $K_f$ and the free-response oscillation tonic inputs $c$.
+Equations \eqref{eq:kf_property} and \eqref{eq:amplitude} show that the frequency and amplitude of the Matsuoka CPG system are \emph{independently} influenced by the frequency ratio $K_f$ and the free-response oscillation tonic inputs $c$.
 Therefore, these two coefficients can be considered major factors for the Matsuoka CPG system to control the velocity of the soft snake robot's locomotion.
 In Fig.~\ref{fig:ampfreqvel}, we collect $2500$ uniform samples within the region $c \in [0.4, 0.8]$, and $K_f \in [0.45, 1.05]$ and record the velocities generated in the simulator.
-From Fig.~\ref{fig:ampfreqvel}, we observe that with a fixed $c$, the average velocity increase nearly monotonically with the frequency ratio $K_f$.
+We observe that with a fixed $c$, the average velocity increase monotonically with the frequency ratio $K_f$.
 We also observe that with the same $K_f$, the change of $c$ does not affect the locomotion velocity significantly.
-But with a different value of $c$, the efficiency of $K_f$ in affecting the locomotion velocity is different.
-This means that we can mainly use $K_f$ to adjust the locomotion velocity, but the value of $c$ needs to be carefully selected\footnote{Actually $c$ is also very useful for the sim-to-real implementation of the whole system, which will be thoroughly discussed in the next section.}.
+While with different values of $c$, the efficiency of $K_f$ in affecting the locomotion velocity is different.
+This means that we can mainly use $K_f$ to adjust the locomotion velocity, but the value of $c$ needs to be carefully selected.
 Given this analysis, we use $K_f$ to control the velocity of the robot.
-It is noted that the frequency ratio $K_f$ only influences the strength but not the direction of the vector field of the Matsuoka \ac{cpg} system.
-Thus, modulating $K_f$ will not affect the stability of the whole \ac{cpg} system.
+It is noted that the frequency ratio $K_f$ only influences the strength but not the direction of the vector field of the Matsuoka CPG system.
+Thus, modulating $K_f$ would not affect the stability of the whole CPG system.